 As a sales rep all that really matters is meeting your own targets.
 However, as a manager “they must produce forecasts and reports that analyse a variety of metrics across the team.”
 They don’t need to be a genius at maths but need to be capable at analysing and forecasting data correctly.

 4. What do you think motivates sales reps the most?

-The correct answer here is that different people are motivated by different things.
+Interviewing a sales professional allows you to understand him/her better.
+With the right questions, you can find out what motivates him/her.
+Different people are motivated by different things.
 Some want wealth, whilst others are focused on developing their career.
-Strong candidate will recognise this fact and elaborate on the various types of motivation.
+A strong candidate will recognise this fact and elaborate on the various types of motivation.